Dre Campbell Farm

 Beneficial nematodes are tiny, worm-like parasites that feast on the larvae of carrot flies and other soil-dwelling pests.

-They can be found at most garden centers or online, and they’re really easy to apply.
+You can buy them at some garden centers or online, and they’re really easy to apply.
 Just follow the instructions that come with your purchase.

 8. Row Covers